Saturday, April 20, 2013

 Above, generous sash windows set low in the wall plane invite sunlight deep into the interior, visually warming the rooms and connecting occupants directly to the day while drawing the eye out into surrounding greenery.
 Even in the weaker light of winter there's considerable solar gain and the interiors are visually warmed into a cozy, inviting space (heat is however still very much required!).
 These large, vertical windows are set a mere thirty inches from the floor, strengthening visual access to the sheltered garden beyond.
 Pictured below is our tiny central corridor, an intermediate space that gives access to no fewer than seven doorways!
 The door at the end of the hallway accesses our attic space, which in turn has a small north-facing window that opens.
 If on a sultry summer evening we open windows downstairs, then open the attic door and the attic window, hot air rushes out of the main floor space up into the attic and then flows out of the attic window.
 This is, once again, a conscious use of the stack effect to cool space, exploiting hot air's tendency to rise and pull cooler air in behind it.
 This effect is so strong that if you stand in the doorway to the attic when it's happening, you can feel the airflow moving swiftly through the opening.
 This form of ventilating to overcome excessive heat was expressly designed into these buildings.

-Light reaches into the central hallway, attic door ajar to better ventilate
+Light reaches deep into the central hallway

-Connection between inside and outside is further reinforced by setting the floor plate of the house very close to the earth.
+The connection between inside and outside is further reinforced by setting the floor plate of the house very close to the earth.
 The original Anglo-Indian bungalow mimicked its indigenous forebears in sitting on a low plinth or platform placed near or directly upon the ground.
 The trend-setting California bungalow was similarly set near to, or in some cases right on, the land, a practice that gives a distinctive look while further fusing these buildings with their immediate surroundings.
 This was less likely to be done in Victoria, however, where it was the practice from early on to put a full basement under a house.
 Whether Hubert Savage's placement of his own bungalow close to ground level at the back reflected his English arts and crafts training or, perhaps more likely, the then-California fashion for placing a bungalow directly on grade, is hard to say.
 However, one does detect numerous features with California/Craftsman influences in the overall design of the house, and certainly enough to know that he was paying attention to the flow of design-ideas coming from California.

 Bungalows have been described as 'rambling' because they can project out into the landscape by means of bumpouts and roof lifts.
 Projecting bays and other roofed devices used to vary the surface of wall planes serve to counter the sense of boxiness that can accompany a house.
 Architectural projections link the building more directly to its landscape, allowing it to feel fitted around the land's contours; this may in turn create opportunities to step the building up or down the land.
 Another device used successfully by arts-and-crafts architects involves intentionally catching glimpses of the exterior of the building from within the house.
 Because the Savage bungalow's footprint was made irregular by design and its roof line is pushed well out over its walls, opportunities for such exterior glimpses abound.
 Above, kitchen windows afford views of a glazed door to the back porch, which advances out into the garden while offering a snug rear entry to the home.
 Below, a walk-in closet added years after the main building was erected is gained by projecting the rear wall outwards as a half-cabin and stepping it up a rising landform.